Quantitative Antibody test (to spike protein) that gives number values and can be used to detect immunity after the Covid Vaccine.

 This is the PHE approved Covid-19 venous blood antibody test that we as doctors have been waiting for to provide good quality evidence of your antibody status.

-- 97.5% Sensitive at detecting IgG antibodies in people who have been ill from Covid-19 at least 14 days or more after their first symptoms.
+- 99.8% Sensitive at detecting IgM/IgG antibodies in people who have been ill from Covid-19/ have had the vaccine at least 14 days or more after their first symptoms/ having their vaccine.
 Sensitivity is the ability of a test to correctly identify those with the disease (true positive rate).
-This is a laboratory percentage for both finger prick and venous blood tests – the venous blood test value approaches 100% Sensitivity.

 You can ONLY come to us to have this test:

-- If it has been at least 2 to 3 weeks after the onset of any Covid-19 symptoms.
+- If it has been at least 2 to 3 weeks after the onset of any Covid-19 symptoms/ having the covid vaccine.

 - If you have no current Covid-19 symptoms (no temperature, cough, weakness, loss of taste/smell).